Learn to Hunt

 Most White Suckers are caught accidentally by anglers fishing with worms on the bottom of streams.

 Spawning starts with migratory spring runs that may be started by runoff from early snow melt.
 Actual spawning occurs in late spring when water temperatures are 57 to 68 degrees.
 Eggs are broadcast at random and are adhesive.
 Eggs incubate in 5 to 7 days.
-Spawning males are gregarious, occupying spawning shoals before the females.
+Spawning males are sociable, occupying spawning shoals before the females.
 Several males may spawn a single female; often two males spawn a single female similar to the behavior of redhorses.
 Spawning takes place in swift or flowing water over bottom substrates of rubble or gravel.
 A 19-inch female produces around 93,000 eggs.
 Both sexes of White Sucker mature at age 2.
 Growth of White Sucker ranges from 7-inches at age 1 to 18.5 inches at age 10.